darthmorf/TICMod/README.md

 <br/>**CURRENTLY WIP & UNRELEASED**<br/>
 If you do compile + test this yourself, let me know but please don't share it around yet!<br/><br/>

-TICMod (Trigger, Influencer, Conditional Mod) is a mod for Terraria using tModloader that adds blocks that function similar to Command Blocks from Minecraft.
+TICMod (Trigger, Influencer, Conditional Mod) is a mod for Terraria that adds tiles that function similar to Command Blocks from Minecraft.
 It is not balanced around a standard playthrough; it's intended use is for Adventure Maps, Servers and Testing/Building Worlds.

 Functionality is implemented through three seperate tiles; the Trigger, the Influencer and the Conditional: